jhuckaby/mdtest/README.md

 This is README.

+Here is an absolute link to API: [API Here](https://github.com/jhuckaby/mdtest/blob/master/docs/API.md)

-Here is a link to API: [API Here](https://github.com/jhuckaby/mdtest/blob/master/docs/API.md)
+Here is a relative link to API: [API rel](docs/API.md)

+Here is an alternate relative link to API: [API rel alt](blob/master/docs/API.md)

 # Usage